About Joshua Barwick

 For over a decade, Joshua Barwick has been building unique environments out of stone.
 With a commitment to old methods of the highest standards, he sought out the Dry Stone Walling Association (DSWA) of Great Britain to refine his training.
 At the Vermont guild training center, he was mentored by Dan Snow, Jared Flynn and Michael Weitzner.
 With these Masters and Advanced craftsmen, along with other workshop participants seeking certification, Joshua found the stamina for the quality of his passion in building artfully rendered stone constructions.

-Joshua lives on Vashon Island, just outside Seattle, with his wife and two daughters.
+Joshua lives on Vashon Island, just outside Seattle, with his family.

 - 2000–2005 Seattle, Washington—Worked in garden design and dry stone construction

 - 2005–2012 Vermont—Worked and trained in dry stone construction in New England and became certified in the guild system